techlib/celus/docs/tags.rst

    :depth: 3
    :local:

-Tags are a new feature introduced in Celus 5.0 which allows users to attach arbitrary labels to individual titles, platforms and organizations.
+Tags are a new feature introduced in CELUS 5.0 which allows users to attach arbitrary labels to individual titles, platforms and organizations.

 Tags may be used for filtering of the corresponding lists (list of titles, platforms, organizations)